mangalutsav/youtoo/README.md

 # youtoo
-Search youtube for a video and downloads it
+search youtube for a video and download it requires pytube to use python main.py1 search item
-Requires pytube
-To use
-python main.py 1 search item